hkreie/rust-rocket-svelte/README.md

 ## Accessing the app from a remote device

-To access the app from a remove device, you can change the listening address of Rocket.
-Then restart cargo.
+To access the app from a remove device, you can change the listening address of Rocket by adding `address="0.0.0.0"` to Rocket.toml.
+Alternatively, you can export the `ROCKET_address` environment variable prior to starting `npm`.
 Be sure you are on a secure network.
+Adjust firewall rules as needed.
 ```
 export ROCKET_address=0.0.0.0
 sudo ufw allow 37000